rabeccahneema/spartans-informational-website/README.md

 # spartans-informational-website

-🗂️ Task Organizer App
+🗂️ **AGRICREDS INFORMATIONAL WEBSITE**

    AgriCreds is a web application designed to empower dairy farmers with tailored financial solutions.
 Our mission is to support the growth and sustainability of the dairy industry by providing accessible financial services.

 ✨ Features

    🖥️ User-Friendly Interface: A clean and intuitive layout for easy navigation.